Virus latency

 Virus latency (or viral latency) is the ability of a pathogenic virus to lie dormant (latent) within a cell, denoted as the lysogenic part of the viral life cycle.
 A latent viral infection is a type of persistent viral infection which is distinguished from a chronic viral infection.
 Latency is the phase in certain viruses' life cycles in which, after initial infection, proliferation of virus particles ceases.
 However, the viral genome is not eradicated.
 The virus can reactivate and begin producing large amounts of viral progeny (the lytic part of the viral life cycle) without the host becoming reinfected by new outside virus, and stays within the host indefinitely.

 Virus latency is not to be confused with clinical latency during the incubation period when a virus is not dormant.

 Mechanisms

 Episomal latency

 Episomal latency refers to the use of genetic episomes during latency.
-In this latency type, viral genes are stabilized, floating in the cytoplasm or nucleus as distinct objects, either as linear or lariat structures.
+In this latency type, viral genes are stabilized, floating in the cytoplasm or nucleus as distinct objects, either as linear or lasso-shaped structures.
 Episomal latency is more vulnerable to ribozymes or host foreign gene degradation than proviral latency (see below).